 These rules do not apply if the payments are to your child under age 21 or to your spouse.
 These rules could apply if the payments are to another child who is under age 18 or to your parent; there are exceptions.
 Note that a parent is not subject to unemployment tax.
 Household employees are an area for your tax preparer to address . . . be sure that your tax professional knows the rules!

 The worker is only in his own business if he meets certain criteria established by the IRS; do not assume that one is in their own business without consulting a tax professional regarding these criteria.
 If you already know that one is not in a business, do not risk ignoring these rules for the sake of the worker; you are both subject to audit by the IRS.

 There is a special tax savings opportunity for persons over the age of 70-1/2.

 Rather than donating directly to their favorite charity, a person over the age of 70-1/2 can make a direct transfer of retirement income from an IRA to the charitable organization, tax-free.
 Many seniors are unable to itemize, so this provision effectively allows for the charitable contribution to reduce one's taxable income without having to itemize.
 It also can cause less of one's social security income to be taxed.

 Even if the taxpayer can still itemize deductions, reducing the taxable portion of an IRA lowers the person's AGI (adjustable gross income.)
-Thus, the AGI limitation on medical expenses (7.5% for ages 65 and over through December 31, 2016; then 10%) is also lower, allowing for a larger deduction of medical costs.
+Thus, the AGI limitation on medical expenses (7.5% for ages 65 and over in 2017 & 2018; then 10% in 2019 - 2025) is also lower, allowing for a larger deduction of medical costs.